 Stirling

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Stirling local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Stirling is a compact council area centred on the historic city of Stirling, known for its castle and role in Scotland’s medieval history.
+Overview ⁞ Stirling is a compact council area centred on the historic city of Stirling, known for its castle and role in Scotland’s medieval history.
 It extends into the Trossachs and parts of the Highlands, offering both urban amenities and outdoor recreation.

+Who governs Stirling?
 The local government for this district is: Stirling Council (Scotland Council Area).

 Constituencies in Stirling